boggedbrush/PatchOpsIII/README.md

 - [Star History](#star-history)

 ## Overview
 PatchOpsIII streamlines the setup and upkeep of Black Ops III by surfacing popular community tools and quality-of-life tweaks in a single polished interface.
-The Python application ships with dark/light themes, tabbed navigation (Mods, Graphics, Advanced), and PyInstaller builds for Windows with Linux support in active development.
+The Python application ships with dark/light themes, tabbed navigation (Mods, Graphics, Advanced), and Nuitka builds for Windows and Linux.
 Whether you are securing your game with T7 Patch, chasing peak framerates with DXVK, or fine-tuning launch options, PatchOpsIII consolidates every workflow into one cohesive experience.

 ## Key Features